harrisj/trump_data/it_modernization/README.md

 > The USDS Administrator shall commence a Software Modernization Initiative to improve the quality and efficiency of government-wide software, network infrastructure, and information technology (IT) systems.
 Among other things, the USDS Administrator shall work with Agency Heads to promote inter-operability between agency networks and systems, ensure data integrity, and facilitate responsible data collection and synchronization.

-The file modernization.yaml will track the modernization work of the DOGE crew as they steamroll across various agencies.
+The file modernization.yaml will track the "modernization" work of the DOGE crew as they steamroll across various agencies.
 This work will be using only reported sources, which will be linked from the record.
 Hopefully, it will present a more comprehensive picture of events.
 You might begin to notice that none of it seems to involve actual IT modernization...

+This file will **not** track contracts being cancelled by DOGE, except if that has ramifications for DOGE actions and activities.

 # The Data
 A record might look something like this: